Construction Engineer Jobs at Kennesaw State University with Visa Sponsorship

 Which visa types does Kennesaw State University commonly use for Construction Engineers?

-The most common pathways are H-1B for specialty occupation roles, TN for Canadian and Mexican nationals in qualifying engineering classifications, and F-1 OPT or CPT for recent graduates completing authorized practical training.
+The most common pathways are H-1B for specialty occupation roles, TN visa for Canadian and Mexican nationals in qualifying engineering classifications, and F-1 OPT or CPT for recent graduates completing authorized practical training.
 For candidates seeking a longer-term path, the university has supported EB-2 and EB-3 Green Card sponsorship through DOL PERM labor certification for construction staff in ongoing capital programs.

 What qualifications does Kennesaw State University expect for Construction Engineer roles?